 Navy Education Requirements

 One of the Navy Enrollment requirements is Educational requirements.
-Education requirements in order to join the Navy as an enlisted member include a high school diploma or general equivalency diploma.
+Education requirements to join the Navy as an enlisted member include a high school diploma or general equivalency diploma.

 Meanwhile, if you wish to become an officer, a high school diploma or GED is not enough to make your dream come true.
 If You want to enter one of the Navy’s officer programs, you must hold at least a bachelor’s degree from an accredited college or university.

 If you want to apply for the Officer Aptitude Rating (OAR) and Aviation Selection Test Battery (ASTB) to become an officer candidate, you must also achieve a qualifying score on the ASVAB test, a test is designed to gauge your knowledge, your aptitude for the various career fields in the Navy and the likelihood of your success in Navy training programs.
 A minimum AFQT score of 35 is required while it is at least 50 and 15 hours of college credit for GED candidates.

 Generally, potential enlisted members should be in good physical condition to be able to pass the military entrance medical exam, which includes many tests such as a physical exam, hearing test, vision test, and height/weight measurements.